 - Complete and submit your application.

-- Submit supporting documentation by the application deadline.
+- Supporting documentation (if any) are to be emailed to email@example.com by the application deadline.

 - Set up Direct Deposit (administered through the Student Accounts Office) as soon as possible, to receive any refunds you may be eligible to receive.